Under the Milky Way: Reception

+ethereal pop single".
+Cashbox predicted that the song would find success in the US album oriented rock radio format.
+Music Week thought that the song was an "excellent, evocative number displaying their fine shimmering guitars and a haunting melody line."

 At the ARIA Music Awards of 1989 "Under the Milky Way" won 'Single of the Year', though Kilbey refused to attend the award ceremony.
 He said, "You will note that I didn't collect the award.
 I don't give a fuck about winning that award.
 I've been a big critic of the Australian music industry.
 I think the whole thing is utterly embarrassing and repulsive."

 In 2006, Kilbey said of the recording, "It's actually flat lifeless 'n' and sterile.
 Great song, sure, but the performance, the sounds are ordinary.
 We coulda got that in Australia in a week or two for a 20th of the money we spent.
 Hey, it's sold almost a million in the US alone, but we'll never see any money 'cause it cost so much to make".
 Kilbey's assessment ignored its second life as a much-licensed track.
 In December 2011, he told News Limited reporter Cameron Adams:

 "There is almost nothing, except for maybe a cigarette ad, I'd say no to 'Under the Milky Way' being used for [...]
 It was used for a car advertisement in America, very lucratively for me.
 You'd think people would think it's been overused, but the more it's used the more people seem to want to use it.
 I'm signing off all the time for TV shows or chocolate bars using it.
 Sure, have it, it's just a song, do whatever you like with it.
 You can hear it wasn't written for profit.
 It's an accidental song I accidentally wrote and accidentally became a single and accidentally became a hit.
 It's been a nice earner [...]
 I've written 2000 songs.
 Thank God one of them came through! [...]
 The others aren't pulling their weight.
 They sit and grumble about 'Under the Milky Way' and I say, 'Well, boys, go out and earn the same dough as that one'.
 I never see 'Under the Milky Way' – it's so busy out there working..."